 Text 0790 049 4372

-If you think that you need some help then you, or someone on your behalf, can call Social Care Direct, on 0141 287 0555, for advice and information or to arrange for your needs to be assessed.
-If you already have a Social Worker then contact your local social work office to request an assessment of your needs.
+If you think that you need some help then you, or someone on your behalf, can call Health and Social Care Connect, on 0141 287 0555, for advice and information or to arrange for your needs to be assessed.
 There is no charge for this assessment.
 The assessment will determine whether you are eligible to receive a service.